infvo/progblog/_posts/2014-10-25-waarom-programmeren.md

 Citaat (Philip Gua, *Helping Scientists, Engineers to Work Up to 100 Times Faster*, CACM Oct 2013) :

-> Over the past few years, many scien- tists and engineers have ranted to me about how furious they are that no- body made them learn programming back in high school or college.
-They now realize how much more produc- tive they could be at work if they had developed those skills earlier.
+> Over the past few years, many scientists and engineers have ranted to me about how furious they are that nobody made them learn programming back in high school or college.
+They now realize how much more productive they could be at work if they had developed those skills earlier.